For detailed, updated FAQs from New York State Department of Health, see this document.

 What should I do if I am healthy?

-In order to protect your community from the spread of the virus, please practice social distancing, as suggested by the CDC, and STAY HOME as much as possible.
-Continue to follow these simple steps can help stop the spread of this and other respiratory viruses:
+In order to protect your community from the spread of the virus follow these simple steps to help stop the spread of this and other respiratory viruses:

 - Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer.